MITgcm/MITgcm/doc/examples/deep_convection/deep_convection.rst

 Discrete numerical configuration
 --------------------------------

-The domain is discretised with a uniform grid spacing in each direction.
+The domain is discretized with a uniform grid spacing in each direction.
 There are 64 grid cells in directions :math:`x` and :math:`y` and 20
 vertical levels thus the domain comprises a total of just over 80,000 gridpoints.